MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Today, triggers also fire when a record is manually updated in Dynamics 365 Dataverse.
 This can cause a contact to go through the journey based on the trigger even if they don't do anything to activate it.
 - Today, for trigger-based journeys that use the if/then tile, you can sometimes lose about 1% of all trigger events due to a slight delay in our system catching them.
 - Triggers can have at most 30 attributes.
 If the trigger has a table reference, then such a reference is counted as one attribute toward the limit of 30.
 There's an additional limit of 1,024 on the number of columns from all such entity references.

-## Lead scoring

-Currently, the usage of parent contact scoring will affect the needed time for scoring, and we recommend avoiding utilizing it especially if you have a large number of contacts.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]